 The Pilgrim's Certificates: Credencial, Compostela & Certificate of Distance

-"The Pilgrim's Passport (Credencial) and the Pilgrimage Certificate (Compostela) will be two of the most cherished mementos of your Camino journey"
+"The Pilgrim's Passport (Credencial) and the Pilgrimage Certificate (Compostela) will be two of the most cherished mementos of your Camino journey.
+2016 sees the addition of the new Certificate of Distance"

 Credencial: The Pilgrim's Passport

 An old tradition of the Camino, obtaining a Credencial is one of the first things most people do before they start walking the Camino de Santiago.
 Also known as The Pilgrim's Passport, the Credencial is a document which pilgrims on the Camino carry throughout their walk.
 Broadly speaking, it is a successor of the medieval safe conducts issued to pilgrims.

-The credential is stamped in each town along your route and provides a record of the places where you stayed.
+The Credential is stamped in each town or village along your route and provides a record of the places where you stayed.
 This is an integral part of the Camino de Santiago experience and will make your Credencial one of your most cherished mementos of your Camino journey.

 Most importantly, the Credential serves as proof to the Pilgrim's Office in Santiago that you have walked the Camino in an uninterrupted fashion.
 On arrival at Santiago de Compostela you take your stamped Credencial to the Pilgrim's Office, who then issue you with a Compostela certificate proving you have followed the Camino de Santiago pilgrimage.

 You can also use this link to pre-order the official credencial - http://www.caminodesantiago.me/where-can-i-get-a-free-pilgrims-passport-for-my-camino-de-santiago/.
-Do make sure you order well in advance of your journey and leave time for postage to your home location.
+Do make sure you order well in advance of your journey and leave plenty of time for postage to your home location.

 Compostela: The Pilgrim's Certificate